Norfolk Passport

 April / May

 A springtime stroll through Blickling’s back garden will inevitably take you through a catalogue of seasonal delights: snowdrops, hellebores, crocuses, narcissi and tulips.
-But not much beats the sight of the millions of bluebells at Blickling’s Great Wood.
+But not much beats seeing the millions of bluebells at Blickling’s Great Wood.
 It is the most stunning sight of bluebells I’ve ever seen!
-To celebrate the bluebell season, every year for four weeks (April/May) Blickling holds events and lights the house blue in the evening.
-According to Kew Gardens the ‘hyacinthoides non-scripta’ is native to Western Europe and almost half the global population is found in the UK!
+To celebrate the bluebell season, every year for four weeks (April/May), Blickling holds events and lights the house blue in the evening.
+According to Kew Gardens, the ‘hyacinthoides non-scripta’ is native to Western Europe, and almost half the global population is in the UK!

 Rhododendron